 Bahasa Indonesia language courses in the Embassy of the Republic of Indonesia Offers Free Bahasa Indonesia Class for Non-Native Speakers in Delhi.

 They conduct short term (3 months) elementary and 3-month Intermediate Program in Bahasa Indonesia.

 They don’t have any other learning institute in India.

-If anyone interested in studying Bahasa course in Delhi, then After JNU, the Indonesian embassy is the second option.
+If you are interested in studying the Bahasa course in Delhi, then After JNU, the Indonesian embassy is the second option.

-These are the 12 educational centers in Delhi, Mumbai, Kolkata, Pune, Chennai, and other parts of India where you can pursue foreign language courses in the embassy.
+These are the 12 educational centers in Delhi, Mumbai, Kolkata, Pune, Chennai, and other parts of India to pursue foreign language courses in the embassy.

-If you have any questions, share in the comment section below.
+If you have any questions, share them in the comment section below.